ltekme/ltekme/blogs/3.Exploring-CF-APIGW-Lambda-SQS-SNS-ReactJS/pages/Using-CloudFront-and-S3-to-host-ReactJS/README.md

 ### Side-Effects of Custom Error Response

-#### Every 404 or 403 respond is now 200
+Every 404 or 403 respond is now 200

 By creating custom error response to rewrite 404 and 403 to 200, this would happen

 ![404 page but 200](images/problem-with-cf.png)

-Even though in the react js router this path doesn't exists, and it doesn't exsits in the bucket.
-CloudFront rewrited it to 200
+Even though in the react js router this path doesn't exist, and it doesn't exist in the bucket.
+CloudFront rewrote it to 200

 ## Getting Around 404 Path Not Exists Error